Intersec 2025 To Address UAE's Unified Approach To Cybersecurity

 The UAE currently holds over 155,000 vulnerable assets with government, energy, and IT sectors being the primary targets

-Dubai, UAE: Intersec 2025, the world's number one event mapping the future of safety, security, and fire protection, will return to the Dubai World Trade Centre from 14 to 16 January 2025, with an enhanced focus on Cyber Security.
+Intersec 2025, the worlds number one event mapping the future of safety, security, and fire protection, will return to the Dubai World Trade Centre from 14 to 16 January 2025, with an enhanced focus on Cyber Security.

 In its 26th edition, Intersec 2025 will spotlight cybersecurity, placing greater emphasis on the in{cyber} section.
 This initiative underscores the importance of cybersecurity and its connection to other crucial security domains, including physical security, emergency response, Homeland Security, and Policing.
 The event will feature a dedicated startup zone and Innovation Stage at in{cyber}, showcasing cutting-edge solutions and advancements.
 This strategic focus ensures a cohesive experience for visitors and offers a comprehensive perspective that addresses the real-world threats the industry faces today.